Filled with cardamom spice and citrus, Orange Scones with Maple Glaze are a tender, easy-to-make breakfast treat.

 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-Why you'll really love these scones
+Why you'll love these scones

 Ingredients:

-- Leaveners: Baking powder and baking soda react with the buttermilk
+- Leaveners: Baking powder and baking soda react with the buttermilk to help the scones rise as they bake.

-- Salt: Just a pinch
+- Salt: Just a pinch helps to enhance the other flavors in the scone.

-Step 1: Combine the wet ingredients
+Combine the wet ingredients

 Mix together the egg, buttermilk, vanilla extract, orange juice, and orange zest.

-Step 2: Mix the dry ingredients
+Mix the dry ingredients

-Whisk up the flour, baking powder, baking soda, sugar and spices.
+Whisk up the flour, baking powder, baking soda, sugar, and spices.

-Step 3: Grate in the butter
+Grate in the butter

 Grate the butter into the large bowl of dry ingredients, and use a pastry blender to evenly blend in the butter pieces.

-Step 4: Mix in the wet ingredients
+Mix in the wet ingredients

-Pour the buttermilk mixture into the dry mixture, and stir it together until it just comes together.
+Pour the buttermilk mixture into the dry mixture and stir it together until it just comes together.

-Step 5: Shape and chill the dough
+Shape and chill the dough

 Pour out the dough mixture and squeeze it into a craggy ball.
 Shape the dough into a flat round.
-Then pop the dough into the fridge to chill.
+Then, pop the dough into the fridge to chill.

-Step 6: Cut and bake the scones
+Cut and bake the scones

 Slice the dough round into wedges and place them on a lined baking sheet.
 Bake the scones until they're golden brown.